pmwisdom/cordova-background-geolocation-services/README.md

 **iOS** : Uses timers to enable endless background tracking.
 Fortunately we can use regular javascript callbacks on iOS.
 Which means your main app will receive the location updates via registerForLocationUpdates, and then you can send those updates to your server via your preferred method in javascript.

+Setup:
+* Need to make sure you have Google Play Services installed via your android-sdk manager prior to building your application with this.
+It will be under the extras part of the sdk manager.
+More information can be found here: http://developer.android.com/sdk/installing/adding-packages.html.

 ### How to use:

 This plugin exports an object at